lewagon/dotfiles/01-Ruby/06-Parsing/Optional-01-Text-Analyzer/README.md

 You are going to develop a text analyzer.
 Your ruby program will read a text supplied in a separate file, analyze it for varous patterns and statistics, and print out the result for the user.
 It's not a fancy 3D application but text processing programs are the bread and butter of most application development.

-Ruby is well suited for text and document analysis with its regular expression features along with the eas of use of `scan` and `split`.
+Ruby is well suited for text and document analysis with its regular expression features along with the ease of use of `scan` and `split`.
 You'll use these heavily in your application.

 ### Required features
 * character count (including **and** excluding spaces)